-(Mark One)

-✓ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the quarterly period ended March 31, 2015

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from to Commission file number 814-00712

-BLACKROCK CAPITAL INVESTMENT CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
-Employer Identification No.)

-40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code)

-Registrant's Telephone Number, Including Area Code: 212-810-5800

-Formerly known as BlackRock Kelso Capital Corporation

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\bigvee$ No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+$\checkmark$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the quarterly period en ded March 31, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from Commission file num to ber 814-00712 BLACKROCK CAPITAL INV Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.) 40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Number, Incl nding Area Code: 212-810-5800 -- Formerly known as BlackRock F elso Capital Corporation Indicate by check mark whether the Registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the Registrant irements for the past 90 days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically ired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232 od that the registrant was required to submit and post such files).
+Yes \( \square N .405 of this chapter) during the preceding 12 months (or for such shorter See tl Indicate by check mark whether the Registrant is a large accelerated filer, the definitions of "large accelerated filer," "accelerated filer" and "smaller rep

-Large accelerated filer Accelerated filer Non-Accelerated filer (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes $\Box$ No $\bigtriangledown$

-The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at April 29, 2015 was 74,775,966
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-Accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ 1934).
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of Yes $\square$ No $\square$ The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at April 27, 2016 was 72,963,858

-BLACKROCK CAPITAL INVESTMENT CORPORATION FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2015
+BLACKROCK CAPITAL INVESTMENT CORPORATION FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2016